schmaustech/quay-quickstart-blog/README.md

 poc-registry-quay-redis-f8b57fc77-9t9sb           1/1     Running     0               5m50s
 ~~~

-At this point we have a working Quay deployment but we need to do a few configuration steps in order to establish a registry we can use to perform push/pulls against.
+At this point we have a working Red Hat Quay deployment but we need to do a few configuration steps in order to establish a registry we can use to perform push/pulls against.
 Before we can go through those steps however we need to ensure we have a few tools we will leverage: jq, podman, curl and oc:

 ~~~bash
 $ which podman